skorokithakis/python-yeelight/docs/source/index.rst

      'power': u'off',
      'rgb': u'16737280',
      'sat': u'100'}

+Notice that the properties don't include `flow_params` by default, as that causes problems.
+If you want that, specify it as an argument to `get_properties()`.

 If you want to always turn the bulb on before running a command, set ``auto_on`` to ``True``.
 This will refresh the bulb's properties before most calls, and will